 Father May says that, as a member of the Catholic Church, he has experienced how "the truth shall set you free".
 When we are in line with Church teaching on any issue, we can see the spiritual consequences of our decisions and actions.
 He says we should see this as freeing and uplifting, as opposed to tying us down.

-Effective July 9, 2001, Father May is chaplain at Via Christi Medical Center-St. Francis campus, Wichita.
+Effective July 9, 2001, Father May was assigned as chaplain at Via Christi Medical Center-St. Francis campus, Wichita.
 Father May wishes to thank the parishioners of St. Francis for everything, and says it was a privilege to serve in the parish.